vstabile/orangecheckr/README.md

 # Orangecheckr

-A reverse proxy for Nostr relays that asks for sats as collateral to incentivize adherence to its posting policy
+A reverse proxy for Nostr relays that requires sats as collateral to disencourage violations of its posting policy

 ## Installation